Home / Compare Health Insurance / Compare health insurance…

 For more information on ambulance cover and the differences between the states, see our guide to ambulance cover here.

 Couples health insurance can be of great value if you and your partner have similar needs.
-However, you may not necessarily save.
+However, you may not necessarily save on your premiums and, in some cases, a couples policy may be a more expensive option.

 For example, Sam and Jen have identical health needs, and they want to get health insurance.
 They compare their options separately and discover that the best-value singles policy for them costs $50 per month.
 They also research couples policies and find that this same policy has a ‘couples’ alternative, costing $100 per month.